Nigredo

 Of all alchemical colors, black is the most densely inflexible and, therefore, the most oppressive and dangerously literal state of soul.
 Hence clinicians fear that nigredo conditions of depression will lead to literal suicide, revenge to violence, and hatred to domestic cruelty.

-For any alchemical substance to enter the nigredo phase and blacken, the operations must be dark...
-Each color term combines three distinct categories which our modern consciousness keeps separate: the method of working, the stuff worked on, and the condition of the worker.
+For any alchemical substance to enter the nigredo phase and blacken, the operations must be dark and are called, in alche[mical language]… Each color term combines three distinct categories which our modern consciousness keeps separate: the method of working, the stuff worked on, and the condition of the worker.

-Hillman establishes that nigredo is simultaneously a method, a condition of matter, and a subjective state of the practitioner — a tripartite unity modern epistemology has severed and must recover.
+Hillman establishes that nigredo simultaneously describes an operational method, the condition of the material, and the psychological state of the practitioner — a triadic unity that modern epistemology wrongly separates.

 When one employs the askesis of torturing, this mortificatio brings about the complete blackening called nigredo.
 The life of the material must be wholly and fully mortified, that is, killed dead.